Preferred phrases is a feature, available for 5th or newer generation of STT models and Speech Engine 3.32 or later.

 - multi-word phrases are preferred anywhere in the utterances… i.e. phrases like “hot drink” or “good food” would be preferred in utterances like “Hot drink gets handy in cold winter days“, or “I’d like to have a hot drink“, or “I’d do anything for a hot drink, some good food and a warm bed“

-- only latest 5th generation of STT supports preferred phrases
+- only 5th or newer STT generations support preferred phrases

-And which phrases to put in the list?
+Question: So, what to put in the preferred phrases list?

-The answer is: Those which will help the system to recognize the right terms or phrases… i.e. those which are expected in the text, but get transcribed incorrectly.
+Short answer: A “hints” for the system… a phrases, which will help the system to recognize the correct terms and transcribe them correctly… i.e. those which are expected in the text, but get mixed-up with other words and transcribed incorrectly.